SerenaFeng/SerenaFeng.github.io/_posts/2019-04-15-istio-sidecar-injector-webhook.md

 finally, implementing webhook server leveraging goroutine of `webserver.Run`.
 Basically, it implements three processes:
 - start the webhook server, listen and process '/inject' event.
-- periodically update healthCheckFile, to indicate webhook server is going on healthily.
-Typically, it is used in `sidecar-injector probe` command.
+- periodically update `healthCheckFile`, to indicate webhook server is going on healthily.
+Typically, it is used in [probe](<https://serenafeng.github.io/2019/04/10/istio-sidecar-injector-webhook/#probe-command>) command.
 - update configuration based on the change of the four configuration files, to prevent frequent change of configuration files, a debounce timer is employed.